takemaru/graphillion/README.md

 ### Graph types

-You can specify a graph type, such as paths and trees, and create a GraphSet object that stores all graphs matching the specified type.
+You can specify a graph type, such as paths and trees, and create a GraphSet object that stores all graphs matching the type.
 Graphillion supports the following graph types:

 - connected components,